Email & SMS marketing so good, it’s boring

 • 5 PM and 6 PM

-In terms of evening, that makes a lot of sense since people are reading and clicking on relevant emails after work.
+In terms of evenings, that makes a lot of sense since people read and click on relevant emails after work.

 If you’re using a good email marketing platform, you can schedule your newsletters to go out according to your customers’ time.
 For example, with Omnisend, you can schedule your email to hit all of your customers at 8 AM their time.